Evidence-Based Treatment for Congestive Heart Failure

 The causes of CHF include coronary artery disease, high blood pressure and diabetes.
 Congestive heart failure is more common in people who have had a heart attack, people who are 65 and older and African Americans.
 Men are more likely to have congestive heart failure than women, although women also develop it.
 If you have CHF, we will help you treat it.
 If you don’t, we’ll help you prevent it.
 Although heart failure is a serious condition, many people lead full, enjoyable lives when the condition is managed with heart medications and healthy lifestyle changes.

-Watch the video to learn about the McAllen Heart Hospital outpatient Heart Clinic, which specializes in congestive heart failure.
+Watch the video to learn about the South Texas Health System Heart outpatient Heart Clinic, which specializes in congestive heart failure.